 HMRC have also announced an extension to the CJRS and now weekly-paid employees who have been on your payroll before 19 March are eligible to be furloughed.
 For monthly paid employees, 28 Feb is still the cut-off date.

-The government have also recently announced that the scheme has been extended generally so it now covers furloughed workers up to 31 October 2020.
+The scheme has been extended so it covers furloughed workers up to the end of September 2021.

 If there is no spare cash in the business, government officials expect companies to borrow in the short term to fund the wage bill until the retention scheme is running and companies can claim for the wages paid.
 The various support packages offered by the government can be found here.